pbek/QOwnNotes/src/demonotes/Markdown Cheatsheet.md

 Inline `code` has `back-ticks around` it.

 Blocks of code are either fenced by lines with three back-ticks, or are indented with four spaces.
-I recommend only using the fenced code blocks -- they're easier and only they support syntax highlighting.

 ```markdown
 	s = "Code with space indent"